lenoth/lenoth/README.md

 Hey, I’m Lucas.

 I'm a software developer specializing in frontend.
-I live in Connecticut and I'm currently a software engineer at @PGAHQ.
+I live in Connecticut and I'm currently a software engineer at PGA of America.

 I have experience in both development and product design.